drewpayment/code-sub/memory-bank/tasks.md

 -   [x] **Task 3.1:** In `src/routes/account/subscription/+page.svelte`, add the button and form to trigger the `createCheckoutSession` action for pending subscriptions.
 -   [x] **Task 3.2:** Create the "Billing History" component.
 It should make a `fetch` call to a new server endpoint that, in turn, calls the Stripe API to list charges/invoices for the customer.
 -   [x] **Task 3.3:** Add logic to display the `overdue` status prominently, including the warning banner and link to the Stripe customer portal for payment updates.
+-   [x] **Task 3.4:** ✅ **NEW - COMPLETE:** Implement proper subscription cancellation with end date display and period-end cancellation.

 **Status:** Customer-facing UI complete.
-Payment setup, billing history, and overdue payment handling implemented.
+Payment setup, billing history, overdue payment handling, and subscription cancellation implemented.

 ### **Phase 4: Admin-Facing Implementation** - MOSTLY COMPLETE
 -   **File:** `/src/routes/admin/customers/[id]/billing/+page.server.ts` (New File)